sigsum/sigsum/doc/design.md

 revision of this document will bump the version number to v1.
 Please let us know if you have any feedback.

-## Introduction
+## 1 - Introduction
 Transparent logs make it possible to detect unwanted events.
 For example,
 	are there any (mis-)issued TLS certificates [\[CT\]](https://tools.ietf.org/html/rfc6962), did you get a different Go module than everyone else [\[ChecksumDB\]](https://go.googlesource.com/proposal/+/master/design/25530-sumdb.md), or is someone running unexpected commands on your server [\[AuditLog\]](https://transparency.dev/application/reliably-log-all-actions-performed-on-your-servers/).
 A sigsum log brings transparency to **sig**ned check**sum**s.

-**Problem description.**
+### 1.1 - Problem description
-Suppose you are an entity that publishes some opaque data.
+Suppose you are an entity that distributes some opaque data.
 For example, the opaque data might be
 	a provenance file,
 	an executable binary,
 	an automatic software update,
 	a BGP announcement, or
 	a TPM quote.
-You claim to publish the right opaque data to everyone in a public repository.
+You claim to distribute the right opaque data to everyone in a repository.
 However, past incidents taught us that word is cheap and sometimes things go wrong.
 Trusted parties get compromised and lie about it [\[DigiNotar\]](), or they might not even realize it until later on because the break-in was stealthy